AmirMasnavi/Industrial-Production-Simulator/BDDAD/SqlCode.md

         JOIN
             WorkstationTypes_Operation wto ON op.OPID = wto.OPID -- Connect operations to workstation types via WorkstationTypes_Operation
         JOIN
-            WorkstationTypes wst ON wto.WTID = wst.WTID         -- Link each operation’s workstation type with WorkstationTypes for details
+            WorkstationTypes wst ON wto.WTID = wst.WTID         -- Link each operationTest’s workstation type with WorkstationTypes for details
         WHERE
             p.ProductID = 'AS12945S17'                          -- Filter by specific Product ID to retrieve its operations and workstations
     )

-    -- Select final results from the CTE, limiting to primary workstation type for each operation.
+    -- Select final results from the CTE, limiting to primary workstation type for each operationTest.
     SELECT
-        ProductID,                  -- Display the Product ID for identification WorkstationID,              -- Display the Workstation ID associated with each operation WorkstationType,            -- Show the name/type of each workstation for clear understanding of the station's role OPID                        -- Display the Operation ID for linking each workstation with the correct operation FROM
+        ProductID,                  -- Display the Product ID for identification WorkstationID,              -- Display the Workstation ID associated with each operationTest WorkstationType,            -- Show the name/type of each workstation for clear understanding of the station's role OPID                        -- Display the Operation ID for linking each workstation with the correct operationTest FROM
         RankedWorkstations          -- Query the CTE to access ranked workstations WHERE
-        rn = 1                      -- Filter to retrieve only the primary (first) workstation type for each operation ORDER BY
+        rn = 1                      -- Filter to retrieve only the primary (first) workstation type for each operationTest ORDER BY
         OPID                       -- Order results by Operation ID for a logical sequence of operations